The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 Origins of the East Asian focus on blood type

 So, what is with the obsession with blood types and personality in East Asia?
-The blood type personality theory may be so popular in Asia is because it originated there.
+The blood type personality theory may be so popular in Asia because it originated there.
 The colonial Japanese government used Furukawa’s idea of blood type personality to create better soldiers as they expanded their empire in the 1930s.
 However, the Imperial Army’s research went nowhere, and the connection between blood type and personality was discounted.

 The theory was repopularized by journalist Masahiko Nomi, who published several books about blood types, including bestsellers Understanding Affinity by Blood Type in 1971 and Blood Type Humanics in 1973.
-Even though Nomi’s observations weren’t based in scientific evidence and his findings faced criticism from reputable psychologists, his blood-type books were hugely popular.
+Even though Nomi’s observations weren’t based on scientific evidence and his findings faced criticism from reputable psychologists, his blood-type books were hugely popular.
 To this day, the blood type personality theory remains popular in Japan.
 The blood type personality theory has taken a downturn in recent years, but the fascination with blood types continues.

 In Japan, the blood type personality theory is so popular that some people organize their blood type.
 They may refuse to date a seemingly incompatible blood type, seek a relationship or dating service based on blood type, and even follow a blood type diet.
 People’s belief in blood type personality and other less-than-scientific forms of personality determinants may result from confirmation bias.
 If you know what a certain blood type personality is supposed to be, you might look for those traits in someone when they reveal their own blood type to you.